-The market is filled with a wide variety of fishing nets, which can make the shopping process a bit challenging.
-Here are some guidelines to help you make the right choice.
+The market is filled with a wide variety of fishing nets, which can make the shopping process overwhelming.
+The following reviews break down what makes a good fly fishing net, and how to chose the right one for you.

 What to Consider When Shopping for a Fly Fishing Net